girtsf/buffy/README.md

 Buffy uses OpenOCD's "RPC" interface to get data between the client and the embedded target.
 It could use some improvements.

+## Supported Devices

+This has been tested on couple different Cortex-M0 devices (e.g., STM32F0).
+It should work on other platforms with minimal changes as long as your target has 32-bit wide debug access, and allows OpenOCD to read/write memory while the target is running.

 ## Contributing

 Pull requests are welcome.
 Also, I would love if somebody cleaned up OpenOCDs